-The privacy policies of the cashback sites state that they use your data to do things like "deliver relevant advertising", "to personalise the website experience and/or the advertising hosted on our website" and to "analyse, maintain and improve our service and its promotion".
+The privacy policies of the cashback sites state that they use your data to do things including "deliver relevant advertising", "personalise the website experience and/or the advertising hosted on our website" and "analyse, maintain and improve our service and its promotion".

 While these uses all sound vaguely positive, Bower says what they really mean is that they're using your consumer data to make more money out of you.